lukbrew25/openadbshell/README.md

 5. Unzip the platform tools and move all files directly into the `adb` folder (so you have `adb/adb.exe`, etc.).
 6. Run `openadbshell.exe` to start the shell.

-Your directory structure should look like (ignoring the internal files):
+Your directory structure should look like this:

 ```
 openadbshell/